-The Consolidated/Annual Action Plan, which includes the amount of funds the City expects to receive, the range of activities that may be undertaken and an estimate of the benefit to low to moderate income citizens from these projects.
-Two public hearings will be held prior to the adoption of the Consolidated/Annual Action Plan to receive comments on the Plan.
-Notice will be given in the High Point Enterprise at least 10 days prior to the hearing and will include a brief summary of the purpose and contents of the Plan and the locations where the full Plan is available for public review.
-Any individual or group may receive a copy of the Consolidated/Annual Action Plan upon request.
-A summary of all comments, and any actions taken concerning these comments, will be submitted along with the Plan to HUD.
+The Consolidated Plan and Annual Action Plan include the amount of funds the City expects to receive, the range of activities that may be undertaken, and an estimate of the benefit to low- to moderate-income citizens from these projects.
+Two public hearings will be held prior to the adoption of the Consolidated Plan and Annual Action Plan to receive comments on the Plans.
+One public hearing will be held before the Citizens Advisory Council and the second public hearing will be held before the City of High Point City Council.
+Notice will be given in the High Point Enterprise at least 10 days prior to the hearing and will include a brief summary of the purpose and contents of the Plans and the locations where the full Plans are available for public review.
+Any individual or group may receive a copy of the Consolidated Plan and Annual Action Plan upon request.
+A summary of all comments, and any actions taken concerning these comments, will be submitted along with the Plans to HUD.